MakerNetwork/MakerNet.work/README.md

 ## Software stack

-MakerNet is a Ruby on Rails / AngularJS web application that runs on the following software:
+This is a Ruby on Rails / AngularJS web application that runs on the following software:

 - Ubuntu LTS 16.04 / Debian 8
 - Ruby 2.4.x & Rails 4.2.x